Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 There’s a lot more to that story.
 But the bottom line is she didn’t recognize his gift bombing.
 She didn’t recognize this as someone trying to look better in her eyes instead of just showing up date after date, building up rapport, building up momentum, building up the relationship in a healthy way where you both just be yourselves and allow both to decide if you want to continue going on.

-I’m sure his behavior maybe worked for him in the past to hook the person somehow so that he trapped the person in his dynamic to gain control, so that a month, or two, or three down the road he can be who he really is.
+I’m sure his behavior may have worked for him in the past to hook the person somehow so that he trapped the person in his dynamic to gain control so that a month, or two, or three down the road, he can be who he really is.

-But what she did, and this is something I’m very proud of her for, is that she found out who he was by saying “no” to him by causing him to face a rejection or denial.
-And that often works with anyone who’s manipulative or emotionally abusive is that: You find out who they are when you say no to them.
+But what she did, and this is something I’m very proud of her for, is that she found out who he was by saying “no” to him, by causing him to face rejection or denial.
+That often works with anyone who’s manipulative or emotionally abusive is that: You find out who they are when you say no to them.

-If they say “Hey, you want to go on a date Wednesday night?” and you say, “Naw, I’m doing something else but I’ll call you when I’m available.”
+If they say, “Hey, do you want to go on a date Wednesday night?” and you say, “Naw, I’m doing something else, but I’ll call you when I’m available.”
 You will find out who they are.

-What you want to watch for is the pushiness: “Well, how about Thursday night?”
-You could respond, “I’ll call you and I’m available.”
-Then they ask, “What about Friday, are you available then?”
+What you want to watch for is the pushiness: “How about Thursday night?”
+You could respond, “I’ll call you when I’m available.”
+Then they ask, “What about Friday?
+Are you available then?”

-You will feel the pushiness when it’s there.
+You’ll feel the pushiness when it’s there.
 Other behaviors may show up too.
 When you say no to someone, they might get angry.
-But the idea is that when you express your personal boundaries, and you make them clear, you have some level of control of where things are going instead of always letting the other person decide for you.
+But the idea is that when you express your personal boundaries and you make them clear, you have some level of control over where things are going instead of always letting the other person decide for you.

 You learn who someone is when they have to face any level of adversity or opposition.